 (Savings alert: P&G also wants to get in on the game day party action by helping you get your house ready.
-They have tons of coupon offers for all sorts of game day essentials on the Ibotta app, so be sure to check it out.
-(P&G products like Febreze, Tide Ultra, Swiffer Sweeper Bounty Paper towels, and Charmin Ultra Strong.)
+(P&G products like Febreze, Tide Ultra, Swiffer Sweeper Bounty Paper towels, and Charmin Ultra Strong are all on sale!)

 No Bean Chili Recipe:

 When it comes to Chili Recipes, I’ve always been a “beans in my chili recipe” type girl, but since I’m trying to stick to my lower-carb/keto eating plan right now, I need a low carb chili recipe option!

 This no bean chili recipe is great for gatherings and is perfect for the low carbers and regular-carbers alike!
 The chili is so flavorful; you won’t even miss the beans, I promise!

 It really hits the spot when it’s cold out and it’s a perfect dish for low carb eaters and their non-low carb eating friends!
 (Because who doesn’t love chili?)

 You would think a commercially prepared, ready to eat, no bean chili would be naturally low carb, but have you ever checked out the nutrient info on the back of a can of no bean chili?

 Hormel No Bean Beef Chili, for example, (which I have always enjoyed) has 19 grams of carbs per serving.
 That’s a lot of carbs!